loginom/loginom-help-en-omegat/data/scenario/ports/README.md

 > **Important:** When creating the new node, [Automapping of Fields](../ports/field-synchronization.md) option is enabled by default in its ports.
 Usage of this option causes the automatic port configuration (setup).
 In the result, the output data set of the port fully repeats the input data set structure.
 The automatic synchronization option is disabled when any of the fields/variables of the output data set of the port is deleted by a user.

-## Mechanism of Ports Hidding
+## Mechanism of Ports Hiding

-In Loginom there is a mechanism of hidding of [execution order ports](../ports/service-ports.md) and [control variables ports](../variables/control-variables.md), namely, they are hidden from a user by default:
+In Loginom there is a mechanism of hiding of [execution order ports](../ports/service-ports.md) and [control variables ports](../variables/control-variables.md), namely, they are hidden from a user by default:

 * To display the execution order ports, it is required to use ![ ](../../images/icons/toolbar-controls/order_default.svg) toolbar button of the workflow construction area.
 * To display the control variables ports, it is required to select "Show control variables port" option in the context menu of the node.

-## Color Indication of Ports
+## Color-Coded Indication of Ports

-The color indication of ports is used in Loginom.
-Ports with сплошной линией are required ports, namely, connection with other ports is required for their operation.
-Let's analyze the color indication using ["Table" interface](./interface-table.md) as an example.
+The color-coded indication of ports is used in Loginom.
+Ports with the solid line are required ports, namely, connection with other ports is required for their operation.
+Let's analyze the color-coded indication using the ["Table" interface](./interface-table.md) as an example.

 * ![ ](../../images/icons/app/node/ports/inputs/table_active.svg): port is executed;
 * ![ ](../../images/icons/app/node/ports/inputs/table_inactive.svg): port has been configured but it is not executed;
 * ![ ](../../images/icons/app/node/ports/inputs/table_error.svg): port is not configured or contains an error;
 * ![ ](../../images/icons/app/node/ports/inputs/table_warning.svg): port has been partially configured.

-The optional port is displayed using пунктиром (their color indication is similar to the required ports)
+The optional port is displayed using the stipple line (their color-coded indication is similar to the required ports)
 ![ ](../../images/icons/app/node/ports/inputs-optional/table_inactive.svg)
 .
 No link with another port can be established for such port.

-> **Note**: Color indication of the ports of variables, connections and the ports with undefined data structure is similar to the one analyzed above.
+> **Note**: The color-coded indication of the ports of variables, connections and the ports with undefined data structure is similar to the one analyzed above.

 ## Linking of Ports

 To link the ports, it is required to hover a cursor over the port and press the left mouse button.
 Then it is required to hover a cursor over the port with which linking is required and release the left mouse button.

-When selecting the port, пунктирная линия appears.
+When selecting the port, the stipple line appears.
 It starts in the source port and ends in the mouse cursor position.
 The type of the port with which it is required to link the source port is displayed on its end for convenience (refer to Figure 3):

 ![Connection of Ports.](ports-3.png)

 > **Important**: It is allowed to connect only the ports of the same type.
-Namely, the "Table" port can be connected only with the одноименным портом.
+Namely, the "Table" port can be connected only with the port with the same name.
 It is also prohibited to connect the output port of the node with its own input port.
 The cyclic links are forbidden!